Idea, Ink, Action

 Facilities & Equipment

-Our program is one of the most comprehensive and best-equipped printmaking programs in the United States.
-The 10,000-square-foot printmaking area houses facilities for intaglio, lithography, screen printing, book arts, papermaking, digital, and darkroom development.
+LSU’s printmaking curriculum is one of the most comprehensive and best-equipped in the United States.
+The 10,000-square-foot printmaking area in Hatcher Hall houses facilities for intaglio, lithography, screen printing, book arts, papermaking, digital, and darkroom development.
 The workspace features a unique opportunity to work on large-scale work, including two 10-feet Takach presses, one for etching, relief, and monoprinting and one for lithography.
-Additionally, there is a 5 x 10 foot vacuum table in papermaking.
+Additionally, there is a 5 x 10 feet vacuum table in papermaking.